books art blog bio visits calendar media freebies etc.

 Two Weeks Before e’s Visit:

-— When books arrive, place order forms in each book with a note explaining who the dedication should mention.
-(Please allot time for e to sign personalized copies during her visit.)
+— Place order forms in books with a note explaining who the dedication should mention.

 — Not all children can afford books.
 Download free activity pages as hand-outs under freebies.